Kenya travel advice

 Non-governmental organizations

-Foreigners volunteering with local non-governmental organizations (NGOs) have sometimes reported incidents of fraud, threats and mistreatment by local personnel.
+Foreigners volunteering with local non-governmental organizations (NGOs) have sometimes reported incidents of fraud, threats and mistreatment by local staff.

-If you are contemplating volunteering with NGOs in Kenya, you should contact the National Bureau of NGOs before making any commitment and before departing Canada, to confirm that the organization you wish to work with is legitimate.
+If you are considering volunteering with an NGO in Kenya, you should contact the National Council of NGOs to confirm that the organization you wish to work with is legitimate, before making any commitments or departing from Canada.
 All NGOs in Kenya are required by law to be registered with the National Council of NGOs, a self-regulating, non-partisan body.

 Women’s safety